tabarra/txAdmin/dev_notes.md

 /info <mention> - shows someone else's info
 /wl <mention|wl req id>
 /removewl <mention>
-/log <mention> - shows the last low entries for an discord identifier
+/log <mention> - shows the last 5 log entries for an discord identifier /kick <mention>

 > Soon™
+- [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
 - [ ] break player page into `Players` and `Player Access`
         - `Player Access` will only contain the whitelist and band ids cards
         - `Players` will have a central search and will show players and actions at the same time